-Interpreting 2020-21 Data and Impacts of COVID-19
+Interpreting 2021-22 Data and Impacts of COVID-19

-As mentioned above, outcomes from 2020-21 should be interpreted with caution due to the impact on costs and financial aid from the pandemic.
+Outcomes from 2021-22 should be interpreted with caution due to the impact on costs and financial aid from the pandemic.
 Potential COVID Impacts are noted.

 Section 1: Financial Support for Undergraduate Students